Students earning their degree in social work

 social work degree students

-Our Social Work Masters Program
+Unique to our Social Work Masters Program

 • Teaches social work ethics and frameworks for applying ethical principles to social work practice